f-klubben/stregsystemet/achievements.md

     - Admin panel: <http://127.0.0.1:8000/admin/>
     - Login: `tester:treotreo`

-2. Create a new Achievement
+2. If needed, create new AchievementTask entries that fit your criteria.
-3. Add one or more AchievementTask entries linked to that achievement
+3. Create an Achievement entry and link it to one or more tasks.
-4. (*Optional*) Add AchievementConstraint entries if you want time-based restrictions
+4. (Optional) Add AchievementConstraint entries to enforce time-based restrictions.

 ### Adding Custom Logic

-For achievements with unique behavior, add a new task_type in AchievementTask and implement the logic in achievements.py.
+For achievements requiring unique behavior:

+- Add a new task_type in the AchievementTask model.
-## Achievement Ideas
-* Quite the bartender: Pomster = Limfjordsporter + Monster
-* Keeper of secrets: buy a fytteturs billet.
-* Ægte Datalog: buy a limfjordsporter
-* Exam Week Warrior – Buy 3 energy drinks or coffees during exam month
+- Implement the corresponding logic in the model functions.
+- Update the _filter_relevant_sales() function to handle the new task type.